Gaurishh/amul-protein-products-notifier/scraper/README.md

 # Amul Protein Products Scraper

-A Python-based web scraper that monitors Amul protein products for stock availability and sends notifications to subscribers when products come back in stock.
+A Python-based web scraper that monitors Amul protein products for stock availability and sends data to the backend for processing.

 ## Features

 - **Automated PIN Code Entry**: Automatically enters PIN code (122003) on the Amul website
 - **Product Scraping**: Scrapes all products from the protein category
 - **Stock Status Detection**: Identifies products marked as "SOLD OUT"
-- **Backend Integration**: Seeds new products to your Node.js backend
+- **Backend Integration**: Sends scraped data to your Node.js backend for processing
-- **Email Notifications**: Sends email alerts when products come back in stock
+- **Data Collection Only**: Focuses solely on data collection, email processing handled by backend
 - **Continuous Monitoring**: Runs continuously with configurable intervals

 ## Installation